xeruf/nodal/plans.md

 The implementation is split into two parts:

-The [plumber][plumbing], wrapping low-level storage/database access to the database and providing commands such as:
+The [plumber][plumbing], wrapping low-level storage/database access to the database in verbose commands, and the porcelain, providing a pretty interface to it.

+## Underlying implementation - [plumbing]

+Provides commands such as:
 - add <mods> -> add a new task
 - <filter> modify <mods> -> modify task metadata
 - prune -> delete tasks with status:deleted permanently
 - <filter> get <prop> -> gets a property of the first task matching the filter

-## Underlying implementation - [plumbing]

 ### Tasklite

-To speed up development, I am planning to use [tasklite] under the hood for now rather than developing my own plumbing tool.
+To speed up development, I am considering [tasklite] under the hood for now rather than developing my own plumbing tool.

 Additional relevant commands:
 - runsql -> providing low-level access

+### Taskwarrior

+Since I am currently running [taskwarrior], this might also be a good foundation.
+It is also more tolerant about custom properties than Tasklite.

+It has worse performance and some shortcomings, but these can mostly be addressed by the porcelain layer.
+A weak point however is that access isn't as powerful as with SQL, e.g. listing all subtasks of a parent can't be done as easily.

 ## Taskporc/Tofu